comparativechrono/nugap/README.md

 Reference: G. Vinnicombe, *Frequency domain uncertainty and the graph topology*, IEEE TAC 38 (1993) 1371–1383.

-## The idea for your application
+## Why might you like to use the nu-gap metirc?

-You have time-course data for thousands of variables under two conditions.
+In Omics such as transcriptomics it is normal to  have time-course data for thousands of variables under two conditions.
 The analysis is a **pairwise dynamic network**: within each condition, every variable is treated as a candidate input for every other variable, and a first-order input->output model is fitted for each ordered pair (i -> j).
 Then